-ŝ Š What will I pay?
-What is covered?
+2 \$ What is covered?
 What is the limit?
-Office and clinic visits No limit \$5 copay, deductible waived Not covered Other professional services No limit Deductible, then 20% coinsurance Not covered Inpatient and residential facility care No limit Deductible, then 20% coinsurance Not covered Inpatient professional care No limit Deductible, then 20% coinsurance Not covered Outpatient facility care No limit Deductible, then 20% coinsurance Not covered
+What wi In-network Out-of-network Office and clinic visits No limit \$10 copay, deductible waived Not covered Other professional services No limit Deductible, then 30% coinsurance Not covered Inpatient and residential facility care No limit Deductible, then 30% coinsurance Not covered Inpatient professional care No limit Deductible, then 30% coinsurance Not covered Outpatient facility care No limit Deductible, then 30% coinsurance Not covered

 Inpatient care

-What services are covered?
 Outpatient care

 Residential facility care

 Individual or group therapy

-Family therapy, including couples therapy
+What services are Family therapy, including couples therapy

+covered?
 Laboratory and testing services

 Take home drugs you get in a facility

-• Physical, speech or occupational therapy provided for treatment of psychiatric conditions, such as autism spectrum disorders
+Physical, speech or occupational therapy provided for treatment of psychiatric conditions, such as autism spectrum disorders

 Services provided in your home, when medically appropriate

 Applied behavioral analysis (ABA) therapy See Additional Information.

-Whose services are covered?
-A state licensed or approved facility, program, or agency that provides mental health services within the scope of their state licensure A state licensed or certified clinicians that provides mental health services within the scope of their state licensure or certification Any other provider listed under "provider" in Definitions who is licensed or certified in the state where care is provided, and who is providing care within the scope of their license Behavioral health facilities that are accredited by the Joint Commission, the Commission on Accreditation of Rehabilitation Facilities (CARF), or the Council on Accreditation (COA), only when the state does not require licensure for the specific level of care See Additional Information for who can provide ABA services. • Evaluations that are not for the purpose of identifying or planning treatment of covered mental health disorders, including evaluations for custody, competency, forensic, vocational, and educational or academic placement.
-Recreational, camp and activity-based programs.
-These programs are not medically necessary and include: Gym, swim and other sports programs, camps and training Creative art, play and sensory movement and dance therapy What is excluded?
-(PBC HMO pays 0%) Recreational programs and camps Hiking, tall ship and other adventure programs and camps Boot camp programs and outward bound programs Equine programs and other animal-assisted programs and camps Exercise and maintenance-level programs Diagnosis and treatment of sexual dysfunction, regardless of origin or cause, surgical, medical or psychological treatment, including drugs, medications or penile or other implants.
+• A state licensed or approved facility, program, or agency that provides mental health services within the scope of their state licensure A state licensed or certified clinicians that provides mental health services within the scope of their state licensure or certification • Any other provider listed under "provider" in Definitions who is licensed or certified in the state where care is provided, and who is providing care within the Whose services are covered? scope of their license Behavioral health facilities that are accredited by the Joint Commission, the Commission on Accreditation of Rehabilitation Facilities (CARF), or the Council on Accreditation (COA), only when the state does not require licensure for the specific level of care • See Additional Information for who can provide ABA services. • Evaluations that are not for the purpose of identifying or planning treatment of covered mental health disorders, including evaluations for custody, competency, forensic, vocational, and educational or academic placement. • Recreational, camp and activity-based programs.
+These programs are not medically necessary and include: Gym, swim and other sports programs, camps and training • Creative art, play and sensory movement and dance therapy What is excluded?
+Recreational programs and camps (PBC HMO pays 0%) Hiking, tall ship and other adventure programs and camps Boot camp programs and outward bound programs • Equine programs and other animal-assisted programs and camps • Exercise and maintenance-level programs Diagnosis and treatment of sexual dysfunction, regardless of origin or cause, surgical, medical or psychological treatment, including drugs, medications or penile or other implants.
 See Psychological and Neuropsychological Testing for additional benefit information.
 See Substance Use Disorder.
-Related benefit See Prescription Drugs. information • See Exclusions and Limitations for other services that are not covered, such as recreational, camp, and activity programs and sexual dysfunctions.
+See Prescription Drugs.
+Related benefit information See Exclusions and Limitations for other services that are not covered, such as recreational, camp, and activity programs and sexual dysfunctions.
 See Virtual Care for information related to virtual care services.
 This plan will comply with federal mental health parity requirements.